joaomazzaropi/JoaoMazzaropi/README.md

 > *Scripter, Metalhead & Aviation Enthusiast.*

 I'm a dedicated programmer with a strong passion for creating immersive gaming experiences.
 My journey started with **SA-MP (San Andreas Multiplayer)**, turning my love for gaming into a coding career.
-When I'm not writing lines of code, I'm probably listening to **Megadeth** or analyzing **Kiko Loureiro's** guitar solos.
+When I'm not writing lines of code, I'm probably listening to **Megadeth**, **Angra** or **Guns N' Roses**.

 ---